PaperArena: An Evaluation Benchmark for Tool-Augmented Agentic Reasoning on Scientific Literature: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we proposed \Benchmark, a novel benchmark designed to evaluate tool-augmented agentic reasoning on scientific literature.
-Unlike existing QA benchmarks that focus on isolated paragraphs or simple fact retrieval, \Benchmark~requires multi-step, multimodal, and cross-document reasoning grounded in real research questions.
-To enable standardized, reproducible evaluation, we develop \Platform, an extensible platform that supports both single-agent and multi-agent system, equipped with a comprehensive tool suite such as PDF parsing, table and figure analysis and code execution.
-Our extensive experiments on nine state-of-the-art LLMs with mature agent systems reveal a persistent performance gap compared to human experts, especially the hard subset.
-Most agents still struggle with ineffcient tool usage and sub-optimal planning, highlighting the challenges of end-to-end scientific reasoning and tool invocation in current agent systems.
+We propose \Benchmark, a novel evaluation benchmark tailored for tool-augmented reasoning over scientific literature.
+Unlike existing QA benchmarks that focus on tool- free tasks within single papers, \Benchmark~requires multi-step, multimodal, cross-paper, database-aware reasoning grounded in authentic research scenarios.
+Experimental results quantify the limitations of current LLM-based agent workflows, showing that performance remains far below expert levels with an average accuracy of 38.78\%, dropping to merely 18.47\% on the hard subset.
+Beyond these quantitative metrics, we conduct both an analysis of reasoning traces and a diagnosis of agent behavior.
+These investigations reveal that performance bottlenecks stem from various aspects like inefficient tool usage and logic failure, providing critical insights into the fragility of existing agents in addressing research questions in scientific literature.

-\Benchmark~and \Platform~provide a foundation for future research.
-Researchers can easily evaluate novel agent strategies, test custom tools using our modular interface, or extend the benchmark with new domains.
-Future directions include enhancing the question generation pipeline, expanding the benchmark beyond AI to other scientific disciplines, and integrating new metrics for tool rationale, planning transparency, or interpretability.
-We invite the community to adopt \Benchmark~and \Platform~to design more capable and interpretable agents for scientific discovery.
+\Benchmark~and \Platform~facilitate the evaluation of novel strategies and the testing of custom tools.
+Future directions include enhancing the question generation pipeline and expanding the scope to broader scientific disciplines alongside new metrics for interpretability.
+We invite the community to utilize this framework to advance the development of capable agents for scientific discovery.